paepcke/activity_log_analysis/README.md

 Queries may build on each other.
 For example:

-    "How many Students?"
+    How many Students?

 produces the number of courses mentioned in the log.
 One might continue with:

-    "by Year"
+    by Year

 to get a time series line chart.
 If a barchart is prefered, one could continue with:

-    "as a barchart"
+    as a barchart

 The NQL interface is organized into *lenses*, which hide tables or fields unimportant to particular analysis tasks to help the analyst focus attention on just one inquiry.
 The lenses are human-created, and can be changed.
 The above mentioned synonyms are associated with lenses.
 That is, each analysis task can have its own set of synonyms.